JavaBWAPI/ass/README.md

 ## Usage
-While the simulator is API independent, [BWAPI4J](https://github.com/OpenBW/BWAPI4J) is working out of the box.
-[JBWAPI](https://github.com/JasperGeurtz/JBWAPI/) [BWMirror](https://github.com/vjurenka/BWMirror) should also work but is not thoroughly tested.
+While the simulator is API independent, [JBWAPI](https://github.com/JasperGeurtz/JBWAPI/) and [BWAPI4J](https://github.com/OpenBW/BWAPI4J) work out of the box.
+[BWMirror](https://github.com/vjurenka/BWMirror) should also
+work but is not thoroughly tested.